gaopengcuhk/Unofficial-Pix2Seq/README.md

 Problem to be solved: 1) better organization of code 2) fixed order of bounding box

 # Step 2
 Finish inference code of pix2seq and report performance on object detection benchmark.
+Note that we are going to write an inefficent greedy decoding.

 # Step 3
-Add tricks proposed in Pix2SEQ like droplayer, bounding box augmentation and so on.
+Add tricks proposed in Pix2SEQ like droplayer, bounding box augmentation, multiple crop augmentation and so on.